Awelson/Blog/docs/Japanese Section 🗾/Unlocking Japanese/Chapter3.md

 ## "I tired"

+Despite how wrong this sounds, it is grammatically correct.

+!!! note

-Despite how wrong this sounds, it is grammatically correct ("tire", although almost always used transitively, [can also be used intransitively](https://www.merriam-webster.com/dictionary/tire)).
+    "tire", although almost always used transitively, [can also be used intransitively](https://www.merriam-webster.com/dictionary/tire)

 It is in fact as grammatically correct as the sentence "I ran".
 We are simply taking the sentence "I tire" and turning the verb to its past tense.

 $$ \begin{align*} \text{"I run"} \quad &\Longrightarrow \quad \text{"I ran"} \\
 \text{"I tire"} \quad &\Longrightarrow \quad \text{"I tired"} \end{align*} $$